 The maximum number of Georgian Citizens who may be employed for a temporary period of time under this Agreement in each permitted sector shall be set out in an Implementation Protocol for the specific sector and will be subject to quotas for temporary foreign workers stipulated in Israeli Governmental resolutions, as well as, the number of job offers received from employers in Israel.
 Nothing in this Agreement or in an Implementation Protocol shall be construed as an obligation of Israel to recruit workers from Georgia or as giving exclusivity for recruiting workers from Georgia.

-The workers, carrying out temporary employment as set out in the relevant Implementation Protocol, shall not be entitled to carry out any other paid labour activity or employment in any sector other than the sector for which they were issued a visa and a work permit.
+The Georgian citizens carrying out temporary employment as set out in the relevant Implementation Protocol, shall not be entitled to carry out any other paid labour activity or employment in any sector other than the sector for which they were issued a visa and work permit.

 Each Party shall endeavour to take reasonable necessary actions to protect Georgian Citizens rights in accordance with its relevant laws and regulations.